Xanax Addiction: Is Xanax abused?

 However, it is understood that some patients have severe anxiety and panic disorders that make it nearly impossible to only take Xanax for a short period.
 The dangers of dependency and addiction are greater in long-term Xanax use, and some physical consequences may result as well.

-Patients must follow their doctor’s advice word-for-word and are honest with their doctor throughout their time taking Xanax.
+Patients must follow their doctor’s advice word-for-word and be honest with their doctor throughout their time taking Xanax.
 You and your doctor may discover times when your anxiety isn’t as triggered, and you can potentially cut down the dosage or find another way to refrain from dependency and addiction.
 The main thing is to try to keep the tolerance down as much as possible.

 Xanax is most commonly abused when the patient feels their doctor isn’t prescribing them a high enough dose, so they look to recreational Xanax for additional help.
 Maybe the person doesn’t trust their doctor, or their doctor has denied them a higher dose.